 These farmers are members of the Bukidnon Organic Farmers Association and lliranan Tribal Council.
 To guarantee the highest standards of food quality, all produce is organic, and every farmer is required to be GAP (Good Agricultural Practices) Certified, meaning their produce is free from biological, chemical or physical contamination.

 With this strategy in place, the farmers grow food to support their families, and excess harvest is consolidated and sold at fair market prices to the NVC, which then dehydrates the vegetables for Rise Against Hunger.
 In an effort to further support sustainable farming, shavings from the dehydration process are composed and then given back to the farmers to use as fertilizers.

 The final dehydrated vegetables are mixed into the Rise Against Hunger meal packages of Rise Against Hunger which are then used to support supplemental feeding programs in the farmers’ communities.
 With this step, the Farm to Fork cycle is completed.

 Having grown from working with two farmer groups in 2016 to now partnering with eight groups, the program continues to empower the communities we serve.
-For more on how you can support programs like Farm to Fork, visit our Empowering Communities page.
+For more on how you can support programs like Farm to Fork, visit our Empowering Communities page and donate today.